Recommended for all macOS High Sierra users

 On closer inspection, it would appear that Apple has had to update a variety of system components after discovering numerous security concerns (yet more to be found).
 Of particular interest in this regard is the following:

 "Impact: An application may be able to read kernel memory (Meltdown)

 Description: Systems with microprocessors utilizing speculative execution and indirect branch prediction may allow unauthorized disclosure of information to an attacker with local user access via a side-channel analysis of the data cache. "

+This is the reason for the hefty update file size.
+Lots of files need updating.
 As a result of the security problems and size of some of these vulnerable components and how well integrated they are in macOS, Apple has decided to combine them (also available separately as Security Update 2018-001 Sierra and Security Update 2018-001 El Capitan, but Apple needs to make comparisons on the number of users downloading these updates so expect them to be available initially through the App Store), and release at the same time as standard the latest Apple apps, including Safari.app (the main gateway for malicious users to access your computer).

 Other fixes are probably necessary in areas where the new file management system needs further tweaking given how new this is, but Apple will not mention them.